House Republicans who challenged Biden's win are losing lots of corporate cash - NewsBreak

 Eight of the largest corporate donors ahead of the 2020 election have cut off donations entirely to those who challenged the election results, records show.

-Those companies are all in technology, finance or consumer goods - Alphabet Inc’s Google, Microsoft Corp, Lowe’s Companies Inc, Morgan Stanley, Bank of America Corp, Prudential Financial Inc, Citigroup Inc and General Electric Co.
+Those companies are all in technology, finance or consumer goods - Alphabet Inc's (GOOGL.O) Google, Microsoft Corp (MSFT.O), Lowe's Companies Inc (LOW.N), Morgan Stanley (MS.N), Bank of America Corp (BAC.N), Prudential Financial Inc (PRU.N), Citigroup Inc (C.N) and General Electric Co .

 All either did not respond to a request for comment or declined to comment.
 Most of them announced in early 2021 they were suspending contributions to those who challenged the election results.